Initial teacher education update 7 March 2017

 ITE position on government’s proposal to increase number of grammar schools – Helen Gourlay (Brunel University):

-Helen Gourlay presented on recent proposal by the government to increase the number of grammar schools.
-She particularly asked for insights into how diversity of schools currently affect HEIs and their trainees.
+Helen Gourlay presented on the recent proposal by the government to increase the number of grammar schools.
+She particularly asked for insights into how diversity of schools currently affects HEIs and their trainees.

 James De Winter gave an update on the data collected on his presentation at last year’s meeting considering a core, prescribed content for all physics ITE.
 The collected data can be found at teachphysics.co.uk